Table of Contents

 Videos are great for engagement, and in emails, they can boost click-through rates by as much as 65%.
 When adding a video, here are a few things you can do to get the best results:

-• Keep the text copy short and relevant – Make sure that the text gives some context into the video.
-Add the video after the text, so people have an idea.
-Also, don’t write a huge copy that may put the recipient off.
+- Keep the text short and relevant.
+Make sure that the text gives some context for the video.
+Add the video after the text so people have an idea.
+Also, don’t write a huge copy that may offend the recipient.

-• Host the video on your website – preferably on a dedicated landing page.
-It will be easier to convert people on your website than third-party sites since it is optimized for it.
+- Host the video on your website, preferably on a dedicated landing page.
+Since your website is optimized for it, it will be easier to convert people on your website than on third-party sites.

 3. Post on social media

-Social media is the perfect channel for nonprofits to engage with the younger audience.
-Plus, it is also easy for people to share content on social media, which can add to your reach significantly.
+Social media is the perfect channel for nonprofits to engage with a younger audience.
+It is also easy for people to share content on social media, which can significantly increase their reach.

 For year-end giving campaigns, here are a few posts that nonprofits share on social handles: